nvidia-china-sae/mair-hub/rl-tutorial/r1-zero/README.md

 )
 ```

-The prompt template and processing logic is implemented in [r1_dataset.py](./r1_dataset.py) and passed to veRL during training.
+The customized prompt template and processing logic is implemented in [r1_dataset.py](./r1_dataset.py) which is passed to veRL during training.

 ## Starting Training